 Finance and Operations Controller

 Alex is responsible for Nekton’s financial and operational management.
 After starting her career in practice she soon developed a taste for business and commerce and now has thirty years of finance experience spanning a wide variety of commercial organizations and industries, including advertising, publishing, retail, design, architecture and more recently capital delivery in the UK water industry and construction engineering.

 As Head of Communications at Nekton, Lisa leads the delivery and development of communications activities at Mission HQ in Oxford.
 Formally a producer and executive producer in television, she spent over 20 years creating content for major broadcasters, brands, news outlets and social media platforms.
 From working on major Emmy award winning documentary programs at the BBC to making one minute films for instagram, telling stories and making sure they are noticed has been at the heart of her career.

 Digital Content Producer

-A recent graduate from Oxford Brookes with a First in BSc Digital Media Production, Sarah has previously worked on busy live sports productions and motion capture productions for feature films and video games.
-She is hugely excited about the opportunity at Nekton to grow Nekton's digital online presence and to spread the word about the pioneering work we are doing here.
+Sarah graduated from Oxford Brookes with a First in BSc Digital Media Production, she has previously worked on busy live sports productions and motion capture productions for feature films and video games.
+Sarah’s role at Nekton is to to grow our digital online presence by creating, cultivating, and producing content for our social media channels, website, and partners.